Getting started

 - 1 default package template

-- 43 CheckUp finding templates across 8 categories, in your UI language
+- 43 IT Assessment finding templates across 8 categories, in your UI language

 This is enough to generate a real quote without typing anything.